 Foodies visiting Spain consider the Mercat de Sant Josep de la Boqueria (its official name) a temple deserving reverential pilgrimage.
 The spot has been a marketplace since medieval days when Raval farmers sold their produce to the inhabitants of the walled city.
 The current market is the largest of Barcelona’s 35 public markets.
 It has a sidewalk mosaic in front created by Joan Miró in the 1970s, and the metal-roofed structure is an amalgam of building styles erected between 1840 and 1914.
 From the outside, it resembles a train station.
 Inside, it is jammed with stalls selling every imaginable type of fresh produce, fish (segregated to one side), and meat (toward the back).
 There are bakeries and sandwich stalls and juice bars and cafes all tucked into the mix.
 Even if you’re not someone normally intoxicated by food, it’s an important spot to visit.
-By paying attention to what the stalls are selling, you’ll quickly learn what’s fresh and in season, and can order accordingly at the restaurants.
+Pay attention to what the stalls are selling, and you’ll quickly learn what’s fresh and in season, and can order accordingly at restaurants.

-MapLa Rambla 91 Barcelona
+MapLes Rambles, 91 Barcelona

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.